 "Silent Dog," 2025, 6 inch diameter, Assemblage: tin type, fabric on board

+"The dog that hasn't barked is Trump."
+When will all of the Epstein files be released?
 "Silent Dog" will be shown in the Studio Gallery's Artist's Choice exhibition from April 2 -20, 2026

 Cancellations started me on a path to portray how I feel about giving up one citizenship for another.
 I took apart my first passport, a Japanese one, and reassembled the pages to form a flag.
 Because the passport pages are the originals, there is no going back to undo my design.
 The stripes created from stamped cancellations emphasize there is no going back to my country of origin.
 I can only move forward as an immigrant in my adopted country.